Matteo Salvini: Deputy Prime Minister and Infrastructure Minister (2022–present)

 On 22 October 2022, Giorgia Meloni, the leader of Brothers of Italy party, was sworn in as Italy's first female prime minister.
 Lega leader Matteo Salvini became deputy prime minister in her government.
 The new government, Italy's most right-wing since World War II, included also centre-right party of ex-prime minister Silvio Berlusconi.

 In April 2024, a vote of no confidence was initiated against Salvini and did not pass.

+In January 2026, Salvini met British far-right activist Tommy Robinson, claiming the possibility of meeting whoever he wants for "common battles" and to have had an "interesting exchange of ideas", despite criticism from the opposition and the other Deputy Minister Antonio Tajani.

+In July 2026, following the Morocco–Spain border incident, Salvini supported calls by Prime Minister Giorgia Meloni to suspend Spain from the EU's visa-free Schengen Area.

 Legal issues

 Salvini has been targeted in a number of prosecutions surrounding his anti-migration stance as minister which have all been dismissed.

 First trial for rejecting migrant ship (dismissed)

-In February 2020, the Senate formally authorized a trial against Salvini over the Gregoretti Italian coastguard ship case, in which – as Interior Minister at the time – he was accused of kidnapping the rescued migrants by forbidding the ship from docking at the port of Augusta, Sicily.
+In February 2020, the Senate formally authorized a trial against Salvini over the Gregoretti Italian coastguard ship case, in which—as Interior Minister at the time—he was accused of kidnapping the rescued migrants by forbidding the ship from docking at the port of Augusta, Sicily.
 A judge in Catania dismissed the case in May 2021, ruling that no crime had been committed, the incident was not a kidnapping, and that Salvini's six-day block to allow for other EU countries to resettle the migrants was permissible under international law.